 For part one of this project, the flood detection products analysis (TerraSAR-X, RADARSAT, DFO, NRT-GFM and GFMS-I) depicted a wide variance in flood detection signal.
 When qualitatively compared to ground truth data, TerraSAR-X, RADARSAT, and DFO performed better than others when considering floods in the broader sense.

-In the second part of the project, it was determined that some of the error in the flood detection products could be explained by failure to detect various flood types.
 Upon communication with project partners on ground and from in-person observation by Kruczkiewicz, it was determined that different regions experienced different types of floods.
 We assessed skill of detection based on flood type and found that detection skills changed relative to the analysis in part 1.
-Our findings indicated DFO has the most potential at identifying areas of flash floods while TerraSAR-X, RADARSAT and DFO were most skillful at detecting riverine floods.
+Our findings indicated that DFO has the most potential at identifying areas of flash floods while TerraSAR-X, RADARSAT and DFO were most skillful at detecting riverine floods.

-For part three of this project, our analysis revealed that the relationship between soil moisture, rainfall and flooding is similar for the two regions (Shire River area and Phalombe area) which included riverine floods.
+For part three of this project, our analysis revealed that the relationship between soil moisture, rainfall and flooding is similar for the two regions (Shire River area and Phalombe area), which included riverine floods.
 However, within the Blantyre region where flash floods occurred, soil moisture was elevated at a faster rate and for a longer period of time prior to flooding.
 This finding may indicate that sustained positive anomalies of soil moisture may be used as a predictive indicator of heightened flash flood risk in some areas of Malawi.
 Furthermore, it is possible that these outputs may support the integration of soil moisture monitoring into a framework for flash flood early warning systems.

 It is expected that the results of this study will increase the ability to monitor different types of flood events, directly benefitting organizations involved with disaster relief efforts in Malawi; and potentially allowing for a faster response and better allocation of emergency flood relief efforts.
 The next steps after this project include developing a multi-faceted early warning system for floods, with the goal of identifying areas of increased flash flood risk, exploring the thresholds related to this risk, and linking these directly to emergency preparedness actions.